Start a commercial cleaning business and make an excellent living in a recession-proof service niche that is always in demand.

 One of the great surprises for cleaning professionals as they move into the commercial cleaning sector is that their role as the business owner changes from a one-person business with a lot of variety in skills and processes to an employee manager who spends most of his/her time on the phone and driving around.
 Growth can mean changes that are not to your liking, bigger is not always better!

 And yet, many cleaning service startups have no choice but to start with residential cleaning and make the switch to commercial accounts.
+It is a common progression.

 Start a commercial cleaning business